Wrongful Death Lawyers

 If your loved one passes away because of the negligence of another, a Kansas City wrongful death lawyer can explain the legal options available to you and can assist you with taking action in a timely manner.

 There are several categories of individuals who are eligible to file a wrongful death claim in the State of Missouri.
-Some people who have standing to file this type of claim include the following:
+Some people who have the standing to file this type of claim include the following:

 Moreover, under Missouri’s wrongful death statute, only one wrongful death action may be filed against a particular defendant.
 An experienced Kansas City, Missouri wrongful death lawyer can help you determine the identity of the plaintiffs and make sure that any wrongful death lawsuit is filed against the defendant within the proper time period.